Sneaker679/ibmq_green_dvmc/README.md

 In the directory `quantum_computer_codes/examples`, there are some directories containing basic examples that show how to run the code.
 Refer to the README in this directory.

 ## TODO
-- Add a code to generate excitation.def files automatically.
 - Debugging.